Timberwolves vs. Nuggets odds, prediction, spread, time: 2026 NBA picks for Sunday, March 1 from proven model

 SportsLine's model reveals its Minnesota Timberwolves vs. Denver Nuggets predictions and Sunday NBA picks

 The Denver Nuggets look for the four-game season sweep over the Minnesota Timberwolves when they meet in a key Northwest Division matchup on Sunday.
 Minnesota is coming off a 94-88 win over the Los Angeles Clippers on Thursday, while Denver dropped a 127-121 decision at Oklahoma City on Friday.
 The Timberwolves (37-23), who are the fifth seed in the West, are 17-12 on the road.
 The Nuggets (37-23), who are the fourth seed in the West, are 16-11 on their home floor.
-Julius Randle (back) is questionable for Minnesota.
+Julius Randle (back) is available for Minnesota after originally being listed as questionable.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: